Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 <hr style="height:2px;border-width:0;color:gray;background-color:grey">

+**Hide / Unhide**

+The available options are:

+- **Hide Selected** – conceals display of the currently selected feature.
+- **Unhide All** –displays all features in the layer.

 ## 4.2 Dropdown Menu

 A Dropdown Menu is located below the browser address bar.
-This menu is used to save and open files, configure display parameters, access design features, and access the Help Guide directly.
+This menu is used to open, import, and save ﬁles.
+PDF’s can also be written.
+Here you can conﬁgure grid display parameters, access design features, view volumetric summaries and open the 3D visualization tools.
+There are Help Guide direct access links and Leach Modelling options.

   ![Image](/image/drop_down1.jpg)